andreterceiro/dio-mobile-meu-tudo--working-with-drawer-navigation-on-react-native/README.md

 - The drawer navigation is interesting when you use a lot of menu entries;
 - You can personalize using the options;
+- The use is intuitive to the user;

 # Repository related to the classes